Skyscraper (band)

-Skyscraper were a UK-based rock band active between 1992 and 1998.
+Skyscraper were a British-based rock band active between 1992 and 1998.
 They released three singles on Food Records (the first two through label subsidiary Incoherent Records) and two albums and one single on their own Dynosupreme Records, also touring the UK extensively and appearing on MTV and British national radio.
-The band were favourites of the UK rock press, with Metal Hammer magazine calling Skyscraper's 1995 album Superstate “…the best debut by far of any British rock band in recent years”.
+The band were favourites of the UK rock press, with Metal Hammer magazine calling Skyscraper's 1995 album Superstate "... the best debut by far of any British rock band in recent years".